What department are you from and what are you trying to find out with your research?

 How do you like to spend your spare time?

-In the winter, I like to snowboard and I love the Norwegian concept of cabin trips.
+In the winter, I like to do cross country ski and snowboard and I love the Norwegian concept of cabin trips.
 I like to cook and try new ingredients and recipes.
 When so, I invite my friends for dinner, and occasionally I like to try a new restaurant.

 When I have time and some spare money I like to travel and when the weather is not so welcome to be outside, I always have some series to watch.
 Nevertheless, as the Norwegians say: “There’s no such thing as bad weather, only bad clothes”